-Madikwe Game Reserve is committed to wildlife conservation, particularly when it comes to its critically endangered rhino species.
-To this end, the reserve has established The Honorary Officers Counter Poaching Unit (HOCPU), headed up by Phillip Hattingh.
-Madikwe Safari Lodge’s guests have the unique opportunity to contribute to, and experience, critical conservation in action through The Rhino Conservation Experience.
+Madikwe Game Reserve is committed to wildlife conservation, including of the critically endangered rhino species.
+To this end, The Honorary Officers Counter Poaching Unit (HOCPU), headed up by Phillip Hattingh, has been established.
+As a guest of Madikwe Safari Lodge, you have the unique opportunity to join Phillip and experience rhino conservation in action.

-It is through this process that Field Guides are able to identify and record rhino sightings for the purpose of monitoring the health of the population.
-In addition, the DNA samples are sent to Onderstepoort so that each animal’s unique ID can be added to the national database.
-The recording of DNA is vital in order to gain convictions against poachers.
+Through this process, field guides are able to identify rhinos and record their sightings for the purpose of monitoring the health of their population.
+In addition, the DNA samples are sent to Onderstepoort Veterinary Institute for each animal’s unique ID to be added to a national database.
+Thorough records of rhino DNA are vital also to ensure convictions against poachers.

-Includes: Cost of helicopter, veterinary specialist and access to dedicated park officials; the exclusive encounter with a sedated rhino; tea/ coffee and refreshments during orientation
+Includes: Refreshments; helicopter use; veterinary specialist services; access to dedicated park officials; an exclusive encounter with a rhino

 Minimum guest age: 18 years